tutoriel étui à couteau en cuir

 SEE THE GUIDE >

-5. WORK THE ROUNDINGS
+5. WORK ON ROUNDINGS

 Work the curves of the main parts with an abrasive sponge.